-HIS 498 Internship
+HIS 498 Internship 2-4 credits

 Work experience with a cooperating institution, organization or agency.
 The nature of the assignment, means of supervision, number of credits and procedures for evaluation will be stipulated in a statement of agreement involving student, supervisor and academic advisor.